Mathematics

 MATH 404 Dynamical Systems 3 Credit Hours

 This course is an introduction to nonlinear dynamics and chaos with applications taken from engineering and the sciences.
 Topics include: one dimensional flows and bifurcations, two dimensional linear systems, phase plane analysis, limit cycles, and bifurcations.
 The class will finish with an introduction to chaotic systems and, if time permits, a study of fractals and strange attractors.
+A minimum grade of C- is required in the prerequisite.
 Students cannot receive credit for both MATH 404 and MATH 504.
-(AY).
+(OC).

 Prerequisite(s): MATH 228